sorbet/sorbet/website/docs/error-reference.md

 > See [go/pbal](http://go/pbal) for more details.

-`autoloader_compatibility` declarations must take a single String argument, specifically either `legacy` or `strict`.
-These declarations annotate a package as compatible for path-based autoloading and are used by our Ruby code loading pipeline.
+`autoloader_compatibility` declarations must take a single String argument.
+The only allowed value is `legacy`, otherwise the declaration cannot be present.
+These declarations annotate a package as incompatible for path-based autoloading and are used by our Ruby code loading pipeline.

 ## 3707